-In our travels, we have found some pretty fantastic places and I plan to share them with you over time.
-But if I had to pick just one today, one hidden gem to tell you about, it would be Hailes Castle.
+In our travels, Mr. C and I have made some pretty fantastic finds, and I plan to share them with you over time.
+But if I had to pick just one to tell you about today, it would be the beautiful ruins of Hailes Castle.

-The castle and lands were later confirmed upon another Northumbrian bloke-Sir Adam de Hepburn, and remained with the Hepburns through the most tumultuous years of its history.
-Throughout the centuries, the castle certainly saw its share of attacks.
-The worst seems to have been in 1446 when the pro-English Archibald Dunbar is said to have killed everyone he found in the castle.
-Hmm, that could certainly give some credence to those that believe the ruins to be haunted by ghosties!
+Hailes Castle had its share of attacks.
+The worst seems to have taken place in 1446 when the pro-English Archibald Dunbar is said to have killed everyone he found in the castle.
+Hm, that could certainly give some credence to those who believe ghosties haunt the ruins!

-I think one of the most intriguing parts of this castle’s history is its connection to Mary Queen of Scots.
-(If you’re not familiar with Mary, she was a cousin of Queen Elizabeth I of England.)
-In 1567, James Hepburn (of Hailes) was involved in the murder of Lord Darnley, who happened to be Mary’s second husband.
-Apparently it was quite the scandalous affair and there are two different tales of how it all played out.
-After James was acquitted of the murder, some believe that he kidnapped Mary while she was on her way to Edinburgh, forcing her to marry him at Dunbar Castle.
-Others think the kidnapping was a pre-planned agreement.
-Either way, history shows that they stayed at Hailes for a few days before going on to Dunbar where they were indeed married.
-But like all great medieval stories, Mary eventually faced imprisonment, abdication, and ultimately a beheading.
-Poor James fled into exile and eventually died a horrendous death in a prison near Copenhagen.
+In my opinion, one of the most intriguing aspects of the castle’s history is its connection to Mary Queen of Scots.
+(If you are not familiar with Mary, she was a cousin and rival of Queen Elizabeth I of England.)
+In 1567, James Hepburn (of Hailes) was involved in the murder of Mary’s second husband, Lord Darnley.
+It was a scandalous affair, and there are two different tales of how it played out.
+After receiving an acquittal for the murder, some believe that he kidnapped Mary as she was traveling to Edinburgh and that he forced her to marry him at Dunbar Castle.
+Others say the kidnapping was a pre-planned agreement between the two.
+Either way, history shows that the pair lodged at Hailes Castle for a few days before going on to Dunbar where they wed.

-Following James Hepburn’s downfall, the castle passed through the families of the Stewarts and then the Setons.
-And finally, in 1650, it fell under the attack of Oliver Cromwell, which effectively ended its days as a noble residence.
+After Hepburn’s downfall, Hailes Castle passed through the families of the Stewarts and then the Setons.
+Finally, in 1650, the castle fell under the attack of Oliver Cromwell, effectively ending its days as a noble residence.